GlitchedDragon-dev/BoF3-Data-Doc/src/DataStructures/2_TextureAndPalette.md

 <div class="warning">
 This document is still being researched and is not yet complete.
-This means that some information is erroneous or simply missing.
+This means that some information could be erroneous or simply missing.
 </div>

 **Table of content:**